iPad 6 Wi-Fi Microphone Assembly Replacement

 Step 45

-- Gently slide a spudger under the front-facing camera to break it free from the adhesive holding it to the rear case.
+- Gently slide a spudger under the front-facing camera to break it free from the adhesive holding it in place on the rear case.

 - Carefully lift the front-facing camera out of the iPad.